KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Drill thorugh option.

-In particular, referring to :numref:`drillthoroughwindow`, drill though dialog consists of:
+In particular, referring to the next figure, drill though dialog consists of:

 -  (a) a hierarchy menu,
 -  (b) a table of values,